Niklaus Troxler

 Niklaus Troxler (born May 1, 1947) is a Swiss graphic designer.
 He was the organizer of the Willisau Jazz Festival from 1975 to 2009.

 Biography

-Troxler studied graphic design at the Lucerne School of Art and Design.
+Troxler studied graphic design at the Lucerne University of Applied Sciences and Arts.
 He worked as an art director in Paris in 1972 and subsequently founded his own design practice in Willisau, Switzerland.
 He started organizing jazz concerts in Willisau in 1966 and initiated the Willisau Jazz Festival in 1975.
 He organized this internationally renowned yearly Festival until 2009 before passing the baton over to his nephew, Arno Troxler.